This page documents the current code contribution workflow using Git and SVN. As of May 7th 2018, this workflow is in production.

 - Allow a gradual migration from SVN to Git

-Once implemented the proposed workflow will be in use until we are able to abandon SVN.
+Once implemented the proposed workflow will be This workflow is in use until we are able to abandon SVN.
 Once we have a fully Git-based workflow, we can change the development workflow and choose the best place for our central code repository.

 Ideas on a full Git workflow are being discussed at Git Workflow